Catskiing Trip Checklist

 What to bring

 - Skis.
-We have a selection of Skevik skis for you to use at no charge.
-These skis are made in Vernon B.C.
+We have a selection of Skevik skis and other brands for you to use at no charge.
+Skevik skis are made in Vernon B.C.
 Our fleet includes the Anton, Oda, and Loken.
 They are made for deep powder snow; you may just want to take a pair home.
 Please note that you are responsible for any loss, damage, or breakage of demo/rental equipment.
 In the event of loss or damage you will be responsible for repair or replacement charges.
 BRING YOUR OWN BOOTS.

 - Ski/Snowboard boots.
 Don’t forget to pack them in your hand luggage in case your baggage gets delayed or goes missing.
 We can provide you with skis and snowboards but NOT boots.